lenskit.data.Vocabulary#

 object

-Vocabularies of terms, tags, entity IDs, etc. for the LensKit data model.
+Vocabularies of entity identifiers for the LensKit data model.

 This class supports bidirectional mappings between key-like data and congiguous nonnegative integer indices.
-Its key use is to facilitate the user and item ID vocabularies in
+Its key use is to facilitate the entitie ID vocabularies in

 Dataset

-, but it can also be used for things like item tags.It is currently a wrapper around
+, but it can also be used for things like item tags.IDs in a vocabulary must be unique.
+Constructing a vocabulary with

 pandas.Index